ProvableHQ/leo/documentation/cli/abi.md

 leo abi token.aleo --satisfies token_standard.abi.json
 ```

-The program *satisfies* the standard when it declares every function, view, mapping, storage variable, record, and struct the standard requires, with matching signatures.
-The program may declare additional items beyond the standard.
-Type references are compared relative to each side's owning program, so a standard's reference to one of its own types matches the program's reference to the corresponding type even though the two programs have different names.
+The program *satisfies* the standard when it declares each required item with a matching signature.
+Required items can be functions, views, mappings, storage variables, records, and structs.
+The program can declare additional items.
+Leo compares type references relative to the program that owns each side.
+Thus, corresponding type references match even when the standard and program have different names.

-On success a one-line confirmation is printed; otherwise the unsatisfied items are listed and the command exits non-zero:
+On success a one-line confirmation is printed.
+Otherwise the unsatisfied items are listed and the command exits non-zero:

 ```text
 `token.aleo` does not satisfy `token_standard.aleo`: